Loch Lomond Rock Climbing

 This area is a nice cirque just west of the town of Alice and St. Mary's Glacier.
 I have been here a number of times, and it tends to be a secluded area, and most anyone who goes there is there for hiking; I have never seen any climbers, but despite that there is a large abundance of bouldering and single-pitch and multipitch climbs to be done.
 The rock is pretty sharp and can be rough on the hands.
 Due to the area being new and in the alpine, it is wise to watch out for rocks.

 Take I-70 west to exit 238 (Fall River Road, St. Mary's/Alice), the first exit past the town of Idaho Springs.
 Go north, and follow this (Fall River Road) up past two sets of switchbacks and then a bit farther into the town of Alice.
 Go left on Alice Road, a dirt road, and follow this to the top of the hill.
 On the right there will be a gnarly little four-wheel-drive road called Stewart Road, and a sign stating the distance to Loch Lomond.
 Since I don't have a four-wheel-drive vehicle, I have walked this road numerous times, but it is highly recommended to drive this road if at all possible.
 Follow the road until it ends a lake, Loch Lomond.
 On the south side of the lake there is a trail headed up to three other lakes, and the cirque of Loch Lomond.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Loch Lomond:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Loch Lomond: